 Throughout 1993, Sri Chinmoy dedicated 39 peace concerts in honour of Swami Vivekananda.
 Sri Chinmoy wished to honour his pioneering contributions over 100 years ago, especially in the field of religious harmony

 “Today’s Peace Concert I am devotedly offering to Swami Vivekananda, the world-teacher, who advised the world to live in the heart-discovered oneness-religion and not in the mind-invented division-religions.”

 – Sri Chinmoy (4)

-It is not to say intolerance, suspicion are not still common.
-However the positive view, the idea of religious tolerance, and even the underlying unity of religious paths is an increasingly powerful belief.
+It is not to say intolerance and suspicion are not still common.
+However, the positive view, the idea of religious tolerance, and even the underlying unity of religious paths is an increasingly powerful belief.
 This essay mentions a little of the contributions of Swami Vivekananda but easily could have chosen many others who have helped to create this growing acceptance of other religions.

 - Welcome Address to World Parliament of Religions September 11th 1893 – Swami Vivekananda

 - “I Bow To the Soul of the Parliament of Religions Barcelona 2004:” by Sri Chinmoy.
 Pub Agni Press

 - Excerpt from Earth’s Cry Meets Heaven’s Smile, Part 2 by Sri Chinmoy.